-On a basic level, a partnership is when two or more people own a business and.
+On a basic level, a partnership is when two or more people own a business.
 From an ease of operation standpoint, a partnership classification is similar to a sole proprietorship.
-Partners share management responsibility, profits and in most cases, also unlimited personal liability.
+Partners share management responsibility, profits, and in most cases, also unlimited personal liability.
 While there are many types of partnerships, the most common are general partnerships (GP), limited partnerships (LP), and limited liability partnerships (LLP).
 The largest differences between these subtypes are related to liability.

 Partnerships are well suited for law and real estate practices.

 - Ease of Establishment – A general partnership is created by default if no other business structure is filed.
-To form limited partnerships require a fee and bit of additional paperwork to define ownership.
+Forming limited partnerships require a fee and a bit of additional paperwork to define ownership.

-- Pass-Through Taxation – Just like a sole proprietorship, partnerships are a pass-through entity which means the business itself isn’t taxed because income is passed through to the individual partners.
+- Pass-Through Taxation – Just like a sole proprietorship, partnerships are pass-through entities which means the business itself isn’t taxed because income is passed through to the individual partners.

 All corporations technically begin as C corporations and typically have the familiar organization of issuing stock and shareholders who elect directors to oversee the business.
 C corps pay tax on profits at their corporate rate and any profits distributed to shareholders in the form of dividends are then subject to being taxed again at that individual’s tax rate.
 Double taxation is not necessarily ideal but this type of entity has its benefits.